AdityaSahai123/DoConnect-Cross-Hospital-Appointment-Booking-System/README.md

 ```

 ### 3. Configure .env
-Create a `.env` file and fill in your database credentials:
+Create a `.env` file in the project root directory and provide your database credentials.
+Before proceeding, ensure you have set up three databases: two on TiDB Cloud (MySQL-compatible) and one on Render (PostgreSQL).
+Update the `.env` file with the connection details for each database as required by your application's configuration.

 ### 4. Run Migrations
 ```bash